-Also, I’m not oblivious to the fact that is just scratching the surface of all that’s coming.
-All the heartaches for us and for him.
+Also, I’m not oblivious to the fact that this is just scratching the surface of all that’s coming.
+All the heartaches for him and us.
 For everyone.

-Because that’s the thing too.
-The farther along we get, the older he gets, my personal heartbreak turns into a father’s heartbreak for his son.
+Because that’s the thing, too, the farther along we get, the older he gets, and my personal heartbreak turns into a father’s heartbreak for his son.
 Grieving evolves into heartbreak for my son.
-It breaks my heart even now, to sit there and watch him.
+It breaks my heart, even now, to sit there and watch him.
 Watch him try so hard to move a toy car.
 To just move his hands at all.
 To watch him look back and forth between his left hand and his right, with a look that says he’s doing everything he can to just will them to move.